Search for light long-lived neutral particles from Higgs boson decays via vector-boson-fusion production from $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Event reconstruction

 \section{Event reconstruction}

+The analyses presented in this paper use the same reconstruction and identification methods for the physics objects as in the \LJ searches in the ggF and \textit{WH} production channels~\cite{EXOT-2019-05}.

-Candidate events are required to have a vertex~\cite{ATL-PHYS-PUB-2015-026} reconstructed from at least two tracks with \pT\ larger than 500~\MeV\ that are consistent with originating from the beam collision region in the $x$--$y$ plane.
-The primary vertex in the event is the vertex with the highest sum of squared transverse momenta of associated tracks.
+Candidate events are required to have at least one vertex~\cite{ATL-PHYS-PUB-2015-026} reconstructed from at least two tracks with \pT\ larger than 500~\MeV\ that are consistent with originating from the beam collision region in the $x$--$y$ plane.
+The vertex with the highest sum of squared transverse momenta of associated tracks is considered as the primary vertex of the event.

 Jets are reconstructed by combining three-dimensional energy clusters measured by the calorimeter~\cite{ATL-PHYS-PUB-2015-036} using the anti-$k_t$ jet clustering algorithm~\cite{Cacciari:2008gp,Fastjet} with a radius parameter of $R=0.4$.
-Only jet candidates satisfying $\pT>\SI{20}{\gev}$ and $|\eta|<4.9$ are taken into consideration.
-The calibration of jets is accomplished using corrections derived from MC simulation and in situ measurements~\cite{PERF-2016-04}.
-Jets failing to meet fundamental quality criteria intended to reject detector noise and non-collision backgrounds~\cite{ATLAS-CONF-2015-029} are discarded from the analysis.

-Jets containing $b$-hadrons, also known as $b$-jets, are identified through a multivariate discriminant that uses track properties~\cite{ATL-PHYS-PUB-2017-013, FTAG-2018-01}.
-To be classified as $b$-tagged, jets must satisfy a requirement that has an average efficiency of 70\% for jets containing $b$-hadrons in simulated $\ttbar$ events.
-The rejection factor of light-quark and gluon jets, defined as the inverse of efficiency, is approximately 300; the corresponding factors for jets containing $c$-hadrons and hadronically decaying $\tau$-leptons are around 38 and 8, respectively.
+The standard jet calibration is applied using corrections derived from MC simulation and in situ measurements~\cite{PERF-2016-04}.
+In this analysis, jets must have $\pT>\SI{20}{\gev}$ and $|\eta|<4.9$, and to meet fundamental quality criteria designed to reject detector noise and non-collision backgrounds~\cite{ATLAS-CONF-2015-029}.
+Jets containing $b$-hadrons, also known as $b$-jets, are identified through a multivariate discriminant that uses track properties~\cite{ATL-PHYS-PUB-2017-013, FTAG-2018-01}, with a working point that has 70\% efficiency for $b$-jets from top quark decays.
+The corresponding rejection factor of light-quark and gluon jets, defined as the inverse of efficiency, is approximately 300; the corresponding factors for jets containing $c$-hadrons and hadronically decaying $\tau$-leptons are around 38 and 8, respectively.

-Electron candidates are reconstructed by combining isolated energy deposits in the electromagnetic calorimeter with ID tracks.
-To be considered, electrons must satisfy the following criteria: $|\eta|<2.47$, a transverse momentum $\pT>\SI{20}{\gev}$, and satisfy the `Tight' requirement, as defined in Ref.~\cite{EGAM-2018-01}.
-The `TightLHElectron' requirement uses a likelihood estimate, which considers measurements of shower shapes in the calorimeter and track properties in the ID as input variables.
-Candidates reconstructed in the transition region between the barrel and endcap electromagnetic calorimeters, $1.37 < |\eta| < 1.52$, are excluded.

-Muon candidates are reconstructed in the range of $|\eta|<2.5$ by matching tracks in the MS with those in the ID\@.
-To be considered as muons, they must meet the following criteria: a transverse momentum $\pT>\SI{20}{\gev}$ and satisfy the `Medium' identification requirements as defined in Ref.~\cite{MUON-2018-03}.
-These requirements are based on various factors, including the number of hits in different subsystems of the ID and MS, and the ratio of the charge and momentum ($q/p$) measured in the ID and MS, divided by the sum in quadrature of their corresponding uncertainties.